INTERNAL RULES OF PROCEDURES

 - It also has jurisdiction over all matters relating to, including investigation of, malfeasance, misfeasance and nonfeasance in office by officers and employees of the government, its branches, agencies, subdivisions and instrumentalities; and investigation of any matter of public interest on its own initiative or brought to its attention by any member of the Sanggunian.

-h.
-Committee on Social Services, Senior Citizens and Concerns of Persons with Special Needs. -This Committee shall be concerned on all matters or questions pertaining to or connected with the following;
+c.
+Committee on Social Services, Senior Citizens and Disadvantaged Individuals, Women, Children and Family. -This Committee shall be concerned on all matters or questions pertaining to or connected with the following:

-- All matters pertaining to social services and the welfare of disadvantaged persons, i.e. paupers, victims of drug abuse and exploitation, physically handicapped,
+- Social services and the welfare of disadvantaged persons, i.e. paupers, victims of drug abuse and exploitation, physically handicapped,

 - matters relating to social problems, relief to needy individuals, facilities and relief to calamity victims and to support senior citizens and day care center programs.